$\widehat{Z}$ and Splice Diagrams: and splice diagrams

-we see that the vector $\vl$ has zero components for joints.
-The only entries of $\adj(M)$ which enter the formula are therefore $\adj(M)_{vw}$ with $v,w$ leaves or nodes.
-All these entries are encoded in the splice diagram, except from $\adj(M)_{vv}$ for a leaf $v$.
-In the product \ref{eq:one_term}, they contribute by
+we see that a vector $\vl$ contributes to $Z_0\bigl(q^{|H|}\bigr)$ only if it has zero components for vertices of degree two.
+The only entries of $\adj(-M)$ which enter the formula are therefore $\adj(-M)_{vw}$ with $v$, $w$ leaves or nodes.
+By Theorem~\ref{theorem:adjugate}, all these entries are encoded in the splice diagram, except from $\adj(-M)_{vv}$ for a leaf $v$.
+In the product \eqref{one_term}, they contribute by